chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-k-check.md

 In both cases, clients begin with a gateway configuration and want to check it for consistency.
 In OHTTP, there is exactly one representation for a gateway configuration – the configuration itself.
-Before using the configuration to encrypt a binary HTTP message to the gateway, clients can run K-Check with their configured mirrors to ensure that this configuration is correct for the given gateway.
+Before using the configuration to encrypt a binary HTTP message to the gateway, clients can run a consistency check with their configured mirror(s) to ensure that this configuration is correct for the given gateway.

-# Integrated Mirrors

-As discussed in {{introduction}}, K-Check's design is motivated by a requirement in various systems to protect the user's privacy by ensuring that they remain in a sufficiently large anonymity set.
-Mirror availability is also important, so that users do not lose access to the system.

-In many of these systems, including common configurations for Oblivious HTTP and Privacy Pass, there is already a party who is necessarily trusted to protect the user's privacy in this way, and whose operational availability is already a prerequisite for using the system.
-In Oblivious HTTP, this is the Relay; in Privacy Pass it might be the Attester (in Split Mode) or a transport proxy.

-When such a party exists, it is RECOMMENDED that they operate a mirror service for their users and K is set to 1.
-This avoids revealing any metadata about the client's activity to additional parties and reduces the likelihood of an outage.

-In some cases, this trusted party can provide consistency enforcement through a protocol-specific mechanism (e.g., {{?I-D.pw-privacypass-in-band-consistency}}
-for Privacy Pass in Split Mode).
-Protocol-specific consistency mechanisms may be preferable to K-Check, if they provide equivalent consistency guarantees with better performance or reliability.

 # Security Considerations

-K-Check assumes that at least one client-configured mirror is honest.
-Under this assumption, the consistency properties of K-Check are as follows:
+Consistency checks assume that the client-configured set of mirrors is honest.
+Under this assumption, the consistency properties of consistency checks based on the mirror protocol are as follows:

 1. With honest mirrors, clients that successfully check a resource are assured that they share the same copy of the resource with the union of mirror clients for each configured mirror.
 1. Consistency only holds for the period of time of the minimum mirror validity window.
-1. With at least one dishonest mirror, the probability of discovering an inconsistency is 1 - (1 / 2^(k-1)).
+1. With at least one dishonest mirror, the probability of discovering an inconsistency is 1 - (1 / 2^(k-1)),
-   This is the probability that each individual mirror check succeeds in the mirror protocol.
+   where k is the number of disjoint consistency checks.
+This is the probability that each individual consistency check succeeds.

-Unless all clients share the same configured mirrors, K-Check does not achieve global consistency as is defined in {{CONSISTENCY}}.
+Unless all clients share the same configured mirrors, consistency checks using the mirror protocol do not achieve global consistency as is defined in {{CONSISTENCY}}.

 # IANA Considerations

 This document has no IANA actions.

 --- back